 Popped Lentils?!
 That’s right!
 When you add these guys to a bit of coconut oil, and they start to heat up, they will plump up and look like they’re about to pop!
 Pretty cool, right?
 (I know you want popcorn now, don’t you?).

-I love how versatile lentils can be—using them in my stews and salads.
-They are super quick and easy to prepare, which will make meal prep that much easier, and absorbs any flavor you wish to add, readily.
+I love adding lentils to my stews.
+They’re so versatile, I even sprinkle lentils on my salads!
+They’re super-quick and easy to prepare, which will make meal prep that much easier, and absorbs any flavor you wish to add, readily.

 Lentils are available throughout the year, which is great, since it’s an excellent way to receive their high nutritional value—one cup of lentils has a whopping 18 grams of easy to digest and assimilate plant protein.
 So add these babies to whatever dish you want and get creative.

 They are rich in dietary fiber—both the soluble and insoluble types.
 Soluble fiber forms a gel-like substance in the digestive tract that grabs bile and pushes it out of the body, whereas, insoluble fiber helps prevent constipation.

 I suggest soaking lentils overnight and rinsing them well before you consume them.
 I suggest soaking because legumes and beans are nature’s “oops”, and what I mean by that is—they contain both protein and starch, and therefore, can be more difficult to digest.
 Yes you can soak them before popping!!

 Lentils are sold whole or split into halves (brown and green varieties retain their shape after cooking better than others).
 They are available in prepackaged containers but I usually try to buy them in the bulk bins as they tend to be less expensive that way.
 I seal a lot of my bulk items and store them in the freezer to retain freshness.